 Our culture now seems to downplay the achievements that many have, saying it’s nothing to accomplish this or that and that most things we can do ourselves.

 It may be a Do It Yourself (DIY) world, on some counts.
 But with medical or cosmetic treatments, please don’t fall for this type of delusional thinking…because it could be seriously damaging or even deadly.

+Being an informed consumer of cosmetic injectables and fillers is great, but it doesn’t mean you’ll be able to do it yourself (DIY) or for someone else.
 It’s great to know the procedure of the cosmetic injectables for purposes of your confidence only, nothing more.
 You should definitely only trust a fully qualified and experienced Injecting Clinician (Division 1 Registered Nurse, Physician or Plastic Surgeon).
 With so many GPs now entering the cosmetic services & injectables treatments market, it’s also good to ask JUST how long they have been performing injections.
-You really want someone who has decades of expertise in anatomy, skin care and injections and fillers for the best possible outcomes and best value for your money.
+You really want someone who has decades of expertise in anatomy, skincare and injections and fillers for the best possible outcomes and best value for your money.

-5. Decanting the Injectable
+Bad Habit #5.
+Decanting the Injectable